Role of the trustee on accountant trust accounts

 As a trustee, it is your responsibility to arrange and submit an independent auditor’s report for the financial period ending 31 March each year.

-The audit report must be on the auditor’s business letterhead and sent to us by post or email, although it is the trustee’s responsibility to ensure the audit report is completed and lodged with us each year.
+The audit report must be on the auditor’s business letterhead and sent to us by post or email, although it is the trustee’s responsibility to ensure the audit report is completed and lodged with us by 31 May each year.

 Closing a trust account